 7. You’ll Need SSL Certificates

-Your WordPress sites should be running over HTTPS.
+Your sites should be running over HTTPS.
 The easiest and cheapest way to do this is with free Let’s Encrypt SSL certificates.
 The problem is, if you’re using a barebones machine or VPS provider you’ll need a system in place for installation and automatic renewal (Let’s Encrypt certificates expire every 90 days).

 The most common method is probably using Certbot.
 But this entails the following:

 - Allowing HTTPS through the firewall

 - Obtaining an SSL Certificate from Let’s Encrypt

 - Verifying Certbot auto-renewal

 Another method would be to use a solution like ServerPilot along with your VPS provider.
 But this isn’t free, ServerPilot plans start at $5/month.

 Kinsta makes installing SSL certificates incredibly easy!
 Simply log in to our MyKinsta dashboard, browse to your site, and click on “Generate a free HTTPS Certificate.”
 Instantly your site is running over HTTPS.
 No need to worry about renewals, our automated system takes care of everything.